webpack/webpack.js.org/content/plugins/loader-options-plugin.md

 })
 ```

-W> This plugin may be removed in the future as it only exists for migration.
+W> This plugin will be removed in the future as it only exists for migration.

 ## Options